Worms in Cats: How to Detect, Treat, & Prevent [Vet-Approved]

 This guide covers various symptoms and risk factors that pet parents can use to watch out for worms in cats.
 However, only a licensed veterinarian can conclusively diagnose worms in cats.
 Diagnosis can involve both the clinical assessment of symptoms AND laboratory testing.

 Veterinarians may recommend that your pet undergo tests like fecal flotation (wherein a fecal sample is inspected under a microscope for worm eggs or larvae) plus/minus a fecal antigen testing (which detects proteins that are released by a parasite).
-In addition, the Baermann technique can be used by veterinarians, specifically for detecting lungworm larvae.
-These tests, which make use of fecal samples, are useful for diagnosing intestinal worms and lungworms respectively

 Meanwhile, when testing for heartworm in cats, a blood sample (NOT a fecal sample) is used to detect antigens (proteins from female worms) AND antibodies (proteins released by the cat’s immune system) specific to the parasite.
 Veterinarians may also request chest X-rays to aid in diagnosing heartworm infections in cats.

-As a final note, even though pet parents cannot diagnose parasites in cats at home, the symptoms of parasitic infections still serve as actionable clues.
+Note: Even though pet parents cannot diagnose parasites in cats at home, the symptoms of parasitic infections still serve as actionable clues.
 The next best thing to total prevention is prompt treatment.
 We recommend cat parents to reach out to a veterinarian upon seeing concerning symptoms.

 Are Worms in Cats Life Threatening?